US STOCKS-S&P 500, Nasdaq dragged by tech as upbeat data fans inflation fears | Business

 U.S. stocks wavered on Thursday, with tech shares dragging on the S&P 500 and Nasdaq, as investors balanced concerns about inflation and the Federal Reserve reining in stimulus with relief about corporate tax hikes.

-The energy and financials sectors were logging gains.
-Those and other value stock segments that are expected to outperform in an expanding economy have topped tech and other growth shares for much of 2021.
 Overall, the S&P 500 is up roughly 12% for the year and within about 1% of its record high.
-In company news, General Motors Co shares rose 6.3%, after the carmaker estimated "significantly better" first-half profits than previously forecast.
-Rival Ford added 7.4%.
+In company news, General Motors Co shares rose, after the carmaker estimated "significantly better" first-half profits than previously forecast.
+Rival Ford also gained.

-Frenzied trading continued in retail investor favorite AMC Entertainment Holdings.
-Following a dip in the session, AMC shares were up 7.4% after the theater chain operator said it completed a share offering it announced earlier in the day.
-Declining issues outnumbered advancers on the NYSE by a 1.40-to-1 ratio; on Nasdaq, a 1.42-to-1 ratio favored decliners.

-The S&P 500 posted 38 new 52-week highs and no new lows; the Nasdaq Composite recorded 67 new highs and 27 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)